8.3 C

 Though Ps is not a complete task manager but still a useful barebones command-line system monitoring tool that helps you show various running programs, it’s a scriptable tool that runs and works well in collaboration with other commands terminal, which is effective and useful for any system admin.

-The user need not install it in the system as it comes prepacked with every Linux distros.
-Ps has some useful and handy command arguments which help to sort the processes and IDs.
+The user does not need to install it in the system as it comes prepacked with every Linux distro.
+Ps has some handy command arguments that help sort the processes and IDs.

 5. Pstree